Cool Magic Milk Experiment You Have to Try

 Start with some milk, preferably room temperature, some food coloring, cotton swabs, and a little dish soap.
-You’ll also need a shallow bowl or plate with a lip to hold the milk.
+You’ll also need a shallow bowl with a lip or shallow container to hold the milk.

 Why the Magic Milk Experiment Works